apache/pulsar/site2/docs/functions-debugging.md

 **Example**

-You can specify `--fqfn` to get information about a Pulsar function.
+You can specify `--fqfn` to get information about a Pulsar Function.

 ```text
 $ ./bin/pulsar-admin functions get public/default/ExclamationFunctio6
 ```
-Optionally, you can specify `--name`, `--namespace` and `--tenant` to get information about a Pulsar function.
+Optionally, you can specify `--name`, `--namespace` and `--tenant` to get information about a Pulsar Function.

 ```text
 $ ./bin/pulsar-admin functions get \